-- 1. Attendance at all convocations when enrolled in UCSOP courses. - 2.
-Top 200 (including medical terminology and calculations dependent upon program year/semester) completion every semester while enrolled in the pharmacy program.
+- 1. Attendance at all Career Skills & Strategies sessions when enrolled in UCSOP courses. - 2.
+Successful completion of all Top 300/Medical Terminology/Calculations requirements every semester when enrolled in UCSOP courses.

-If a student fails to complete and/or pass any non-credit bearing courses or other co-curricular requirements, they will be referred by the responsible faculty to the Executive Director of Professional Affairs.
-The Executive Director of Professional Affairs will schedule a meeting with the student, their academic advisor, and the Associate Dean for Academic Affairs.
-Following the meeting, the Executive Director of Professional Affairs will issue a Co-Curriculum Completion and Success Plan to the student (and copied to the academic advisor and Associate Dean for Academic Affairs) to outline student requirements for completion; a Professional Observation Form may also be submitted depending upon the situation.
+If a student fails to complete and/or pass any non-credit bearing courses or other co-curricular requirements, they will be referred by the responsible faculty to the Associate Dean for Academic Affairs.
+The Associate Dean for Academic Affairs will schedule a meeting with the student, their academic advisor, and the Executive Director of Professional Affairs.
+Following the meeting, a Co-Curricular Completion and Student Success Plan to outline student requirements will be issued to the student and copied to all pertinent faculty/staff; a Professional Observation Form may also be submitted depending upon the situation.